 Students who study abroad can reflect on their experience as an LDA.
-However, if the student misses a mandatory LP event in the fall or spring semester due to studying abroad, they must reflect on the experience, and an LP Staff member will count it for the missed event.
-This means that typically study abroad experiences will count as an LDA if it takes place over the summer or an inter-session.
-Ask an LP staff member if you have any questions.
+If the student misses a mandatory LP event in the fall or spring semester due to studying abroad, they must reflect on the experience in lieu of the LP event reflection, and it will count for the missed event.

-Other LDA activities include internships, study abroad experiences, work-study, jobs, special lectures/activities presented by the LP Staff.
-Keep an eye on the blog for upcoming LDA Other opportunities.
+Other LDA activities include internships, study abroad experiences, jobs, special lectures/activities presented by the LP Staff.
+LP staff will email upcoming LDA opportunities.

 As a member of LP, you can expect that recruiters will ask about your experiences and the values you've gained through the program.
-Your resume and contact information will also be provided to LP's corporate sponsors.
-It is important that you always list the Leadership Program on your resume and keep it updated.
-Click here to see an LP Resume Example and to learn where it best fits on the document.
+Your résumé and contact information will also be provided to LP's corporate sponsors.
+It is important that you list the Leadership Program on your résumé and keep it updated.
+Below is an example of what a current LPer has on theirs:

-If you ever have questions about your resume, please contact BBA Career Services for advice and assistance.
+If you ever have questions about your résumé, please contact BBA Career Management.